Souravgoswami/cowspeak/README.md

 ![cowspeak](https://github.com/Souravgoswami/cowspeak/blob/master/Screenshots/a.png)

+---

+Note that this is only for GNU/Linux systems.
 It depends on `ruby`.
-Cowspeak recommends you to use `Ruby 2.4.0+`.
+Cowspeak recommends you to have `Ruby 2.4.0+`.

-Note that this is only for GNU/Linux systems.

 💎 This version is intended to run locally, without any root privileges.
 To run this version, download the repo as zip or clone it, and then run `cowspeak` (the source code) with ruby.
 If you want to install cowspeak for all users (as root), then follow the below instructions.

+---

-## For Debian/Linux Mint/Ubuntu/Kali Linux/Raspbian/Other debian based systems:
+## For Debian/Linux Mint/Ubuntu/Kali Linux/Raspbian/Other debian based systems 🐄

    1. Download the latest ![deb file](https://github.com/Souravgoswami/cowspeak-deb):